 Ultimately, whether the Mexican countryside is a good choice for you will depend on your life-stage, your lifestyle preferences, personal priorities, and practical matters, for examples, the state of your general health, whether you have children to school, and how much regular access you need to certain things and services like professional contacts for work, local shops, healthcare services, road transport links, and airports.

 Take time to pause and consider your social and cultural needs too.
-There’s a difference between consciously intending to create a simple lifestyle ‘far from the madding crowd’ —and being mindful about the compromises of doing that— versus inadvertently isolating yourself (and your partner and family) from things and matters that are important to your and their lifestyle and wellbeing.
+There’s a difference between consciously intending to create a simple lifestyle ‘far from the madding crowd’ —and being mindful about the compromises of doing that— versus inadvertently isolating yourself (and your partner and family) from things and matters that are important to your life styles and wellbeing.

-Our free guide to living and lifestyles in Mexico highlights the importance of taking your partner’s and other family members’ needs carefully into account to avoid potentially troublesome situations, including break-ups, when choosing a place to live in Mexico.
+Our free guide to living and lifestyles in Mexico highlights the importance of taking your partner’s and other family members’ needs carefully into account to avoid potentially troublesome situations when choosing a place to live in Mexico.

 Measure twice, cut once